Azure/bicep-types-az/generated/sql/microsoft.sql/2021-11-01-preview/types.md

 * **maxSizeBytes**: int: The max size of the database expressed in bytes.
 * **minCapacity**: int: Minimal capacity that database will always have allocated, if not paused
 * **pausedDate**: string (ReadOnly): The date when database was paused by user configuration or action(ISO8601 format).
 Null if the database is ready.
-* **primaryDelegatedIdentityClientId**: string: The Primary Delegated Identity Client id used for per database CMK - for internal use only
 * **readScale**: 'Disabled' | 'Enabled': The state of read-only routing.
 If enabled, connections that have application intent set to readonly in their connection string may be routed to a readonly secondary replica in the same region.
 Not applicable to a Hyperscale database within an elastic pool.
 * **recoverableDatabaseId**: string (WriteOnly): The resource identifier of the recoverable database associated with create operation of this database.
 * **recoveryServicesRecoveryPointId**: string (WriteOnly): The resource identifier of the recovery point associated with create operation of this database.